 7.5 credits cr.

 - Gå till denna sida på svenska webben

 The course consists of a review of the language situation and the language policies in the Baltic countries.
 The course illuminates language use and language policies from a general perspective, against a background of the historical preconditions for multilingualism in the Baltic Sea area.
 The course investigates the situation and status of the local, national and international languages that are spoken in the Baltic countries.

 Instruction is in the form of lectures and seminars.
-The course is given in English.

 - demonstrate profound, theoretical and specific knowledge about the language situtation and language policies in the Baltic countries